 But to have “best in class” client development, there has to be a playbook everyone agrees on and follows methodically.
 Successful firms have a consistent business development system where everyone is striving toward the same goal and in the same manner.
 Your brand is so important, and drilling down to the client’s experience when interacting with the firm brand is critical.
 Once identified, it has to be duplicated across all practice areas and in all markets.

 Marketing is often viewed as onerous overhead, so the sooner you can show the value of marketing by designing a marketing matrix, reporting and offering analytics on your efforts, the sooner you will find yourself with a seat at the proverbial table.
 Designing a nice website with useful navigation, developing pretty brochures and running good events are expected.
 Marketers are now tasked with going beyond such basics to show the firm’s true value proposition.
 This is a great muscle to build.

 Thought leadership pieces must have a purpose and be aligned with a specific goal.
-Ask yourself what are you trying to achieve.
-Who are you trying to reach?
+Ask yourself, “What is my firm trying to achieve?
+Who are we trying to reach?”
 There must be a sense of discipline about your marketing activities.
 These activities must drive the profitability objectives you are pursuing as a firm, so don’t be afraid to say “no” to an opportunity if it doesn’t seem to be the right fit.

 Because marketing departments are expected to do more with much smaller budgets, and even smaller teams, it will be imperative that you “sweat the asset.”
-That is, repurpose thought leadership pieces in as many different ways as possible.
-For example, the one article also becomes a client alert, a blog post, a Twitter update, a LinkedIn post, a webinar and a video on the firm’s website.
+In other words, repurpose thought leadership pieces in as many different ways as possible.
+For example, one article also becomes a client alert, a blog post, a Twitter update, a LinkedIn post, a webinar and a video on the firm’s website.
 Demonstrating this type of value puts you in the position of a strategic partner with your internal audience and solidifies your seat at the table.